20 Feet Below: The Darkness Descending: Production

 20 Feet Below was based on director Clebanoff's 2009 web series The Darkness Descending.

 Release

-20 Feet Below premiered at a fan launch party on July 20, 2013, at the San Diego Comic Con.
+20 Feet Below premiered at a fan launch party on July 20, 2013, at San Diego Comic-Con.
 Vertical Entertainment released the film on video on March 18, 2014.

 Reception

 Mark L. Miller of Ain't It Cool News called it "predictable, passably to painfully acted, and dull in parts."
 HorrorNews.Net wrote, "The script is essentially one cliché after another strung together until they approximate something you might run into on the Lifetime channel".